Harvey Kushner: Media

-On the morning of the September 11, 2001 attacks on the United States, the media immediately turned to Dr. Kushner for his expertise.
+On the morning of the September 11, 2001, attacks on the United States, the media immediately turned to Kushner for his expertise.
 In the days following the attacks, he was called on to host a weekly call-in talk show on terrorism for one of the most-listened-to radio stations in the country, 77 TalkRadio WABC in New York.
-WABC’s station manager believed that New Yorkers needed answers and who better than Dr. Kushner to field their questions.
-So did the popular television show Mugshots.
-Kushner’s profiling skills were featured in the Mugshots episode entitled “Mohammed Atta: Soldier of Terror.”
+Kushner's profiling skills were featured in the Mugshots episode entitled "Mohammed Atta: Soldier of Terror."

 Prior to the 9/11 attacks, the media went to Kushner for anything that smacked of terrorism.
 The print media especially relied on him for analyses of Al-Qaeda and Osama bin Laden.

-From exposing terrorists on the FOX News Channel’s The O’Reilly Factor to explaining the meaning of high alert on the Oprah Winfrey Show to discussing airport security on CNN’s Larry King Live, Kushner has appeared on all the major cable and television networks.
-Kushner has also worked as a guest host and contributor for the FOX News Channel’s millennium coverage in 2000 and MSNBC’s New Year’s Eve 2001 celebrations in Times Square, NY.
+From exposing terrorists on the FOX News Channel's The O'Reilly Factor to explaining the meaning of high alert on the Oprah Winfrey Show to discussing airport security on CNN's Larry King Live, Kushner has appeared on all the major cable and television networks.
+Kushner has also worked as a guest host and contributor for the FOX News Channel's millennium coverage in 2000 and MSNBC's New Year's Eve 2001 celebrations in Times Square, NY.